 I have gotten this question quite alot lately.
-Friends and patients ask “What’s this I hear about inflammation and tomatoes being bad?
+Friends and patients ask “What’s this I hear about inflammation and tomatoes being bad for you?
 I shouldn’t even eat tomatoes?
-WTF- is nothing safe to eat anymore!?”
+Is nothing safe to eat anymore!?”
 Hold up, I hear you.
 Here is the answer in short:

-The nightshades vegetables family includes sweet and hot peppers, all potatoes except sweet potatoes, eggplant, tomatoes, and certain spices like paprika.
+The nightshade vegetable family includes sweet and hot peppers, all potatoes except sweet potatoes, eggplant, tomatoes, and certain spices like paprika.
 These veggies and spices contain certain compounds called alkaloids, which can be irritating to those with autoimmune conditions (like these) and/or joint pain.

 So, if you suffer from either of these conditions, I would recommend that you try cutting nightshades out of your diet for 30 days and see how you feel.
 Here is a complete list of nightshades.
 Be careful to check ingredients for “natural flavor” or “seasoning” because it’s likely they used paprika or some pepper of sorts.
 Black pepper, however is not a nightshade.